 Wrapped with a bit of bacon and cooked over high heat, grilled venison tenderloin medallions are succulent and flavorful.
 I prefer them cooked to medium rare for the ultimate in texture and moistness.

 Venison tenderloins should not be confused with the deer's backstraps, or loins, which lay on top of the deer's back.
 The tenderloins are two long, narrow muscles that are on either side of the underside of the backbone.
 Since these muscles work very little, they are really tender.

-I believe that you'll get the best flavor grilling these over the hot coals from a wood fire.
-I start a small amount of charcoal in my Weber, then build a small fire of oak logs on top.
+You'll get the best flavor grilling these over the hot coals from a wood fire.
+I start a small amount of charcoal in my Weber, then build a small fire of oak wood on top.
 When the wood has burned down to hot coals, I commence grilling my tenderloin.

 Two deer tenderloins